Ichilo River: Flow Conditions

-From its source to the mouth into the Amazon the river has a total length of 2,455 km.
-Ichilo itself has a length of 632 km and a catchment area of 15,660 km².
-It has its maximum depth is 18.6 m, right below Puerto Villarroel at km 100, its maximum width is 420 m at km 75.
-Ichilo is one of the Bolivian rivers with a high amount of water.
+From its source to the mouth into the Amazon, the river has a total length of 2,455 km.
+The Ichilo itself has a length of 632 km and a catchment area of 15,660 km².
+It maximum depth is 18.6 m, right below Puerto Villarroel at km 100.
+Its maximum width is 420 m at km 75.
+The Ichilo is one of the Bolivian rivers with a high amount of water.

 Tributaries

 The most important tributaries of the Ichilo are the Bolivian Río Grande, Chapare, Piraí, Sacta, Víbora, Chimoré, Choré, Ibaresito, Ibabo and Useuta rivers.

 Urban Areas

 Ichilo River passes the metropolitan area of Santa Cruz in the west, the largest cities on the riverbanks is Puerto Villaroel.